 DIALECTICAL BEHAVIOR THERAPY (DBT)

-DBT can help you to regulate intense emotions by learning effective coping skills.
-DBT can be effective at producing significant and long-lasting improvement by decreasing the frequency and severity of destructive behaviors while also emphasizing strengths and translating coping skills into a person’s everyday life.
+DBT can help you to regulate intense emotions by learning effective coping skills and produce significant and long-lasting change.
+Focus will be placed on decreasing the frequency and severity of destructive behaviors while also emphasizing strengths and translating coping skills into a person’s everyday life.
 Clients who are well suited for DBT may be asked to use DBT Diary Cards.

 We are all DBT-informed providers.
 All therapists have completed a minimum of 5-days of intensive in person DBT training.
 All therapists receive ongoing DBT-informed mentoring from Emily Davenport who has completed 2.5 years of intensive DBT training with Shari Manning, PhD of the Treatment Implementation Collaborative.
 Emily was part of a DBT consultation team at New York City Children’s Center and helped develop DBT-Informed curriculum into their day treatment program.

 *We are not part of an adherent DBT program as we do not provide standardized phone coaching, skills groups nor are we part of an adherent consultation team at this time.